ivinteractive/laravel-rotation/README.md

     ],

     /**
-     * Whether the application should be put in maintenance mode while the reencryption
+     * Whether the application should be put in maintenance mode while the re-encryption
      * is running.
 This is highly recommended, as users may experience errors before
-     * all data has been reencrypted.
+     * all data has been re-encrypted.
      */
     'maintenance' => env('ROTATION_MAINTENANCE', true),

     /**
      * Whether the application should remove the old key from the environment file
-     * after the reencryption process finishes.
+     * after the re-encryption process finishes.
      */
     'remove_old_key' => false,
 ];